 United Nations has also accepted since 1989.

-Update: Rohingya Ethnic Cleaning and Travel to Myanmar
+Update: Rohingya Ethnic Cleansing, Genocide, and Travel to Myanmar

 I usually have a rule not to mix politics